4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 		- Types: Strategic alliances, coopetition, joint ventures, buyer-supplier relationships
 		- Key questions: Who are key partners and suppliers?
 What resources and activities do they provide?
 - ### 6.
 Value Propositions
+	- Can be innovative/disruptive i.e. explains why a customer chooses one company over another
-	- Describes the bundle of products/services that create value for a segment.
+	- Describes the bundle of products/services that create value for a customer segment.
 		- Types: Newness, performance, customization, getting the job done, design, brand/status, price, cost/risk reduction, accessibility, convenience
 		- Key questions: What value do we deliver?
 What problems are we solving?
 - ### 7.
 Channels
-	- Means of delivering value to customers.
+	- Channels perform several functions, including:
+		1. Raising awareness of the company’s products and services.
+		2. Helping customers evaluate the Value Proposition.
+		3. Enabling customers to purchase products and services.
+		4. Delivering the Value Proposition to customers.
+		5. Providing post-purchase support.
+	- Channels are a company’s interface with customers, serving as key touchpoints in the customer experience.
 		- Phases: Awareness, Evaluation, Purchase, Delivery, After-sales
 		- Key questions: Through which channels do customers want to be reached?
 Which work best?
 - ### 8.
 Revenue Streams